Beyond Exascale: Dataflow Domain Translation on a Cerebras Cluster: Implementation on Wafer Scale Engine

 The framework itself is lean and consists of 1,000 lines of code, including core-to-core and node-to-node communication and all kernel functions.

-Each core holds $n\times n$ grid points.
-At compile time, we specify \gridpoints; $(\fabriclen_\mathrm{w},\fabriclen_\mathrm{h})$, the number of cores to use on each node; and $q$, the amount of node-to-node interconnection bandwidth to allocate.
+The code is parametrized by the number grid points ($n\times n$), the compute grid dimensions $(\fabriclen_\mathrm{w},\fabriclen_\mathrm{h})$, and the amount of node-to-node interconnection bandwidth ($q$) to allocate.
+We specify these parameters at compile time.
 To load the program on a cluster, we provide a graph of nodes (identified by their network addresses) for establishing software-defined network links that connect adjacent subdomains.
 The graph has annotations with initial condition data for each subdomain.

 The framework initiates program execution by setting all nodes to run.
-This is an inherently an asynchronous process.
+This is an inherently asynchronous process.
 For consistent performance measurements, we synchronize the wafers and cores before beginning the time stepping loop.

-We implemented the Heat Equation using 5-point and 9-point central difference schemes (~50 lines of code), and the Shallow Water Equations (700 lines of code) to characterize the performance of the Domain Translation algorithm on the WSE cluster.
+We implemented the Heat Equation using 5-point and 9-point central difference schemes (50 lines of code), and the Shallow Water Equations (700 lines of code) to characterize the performance of the Domain Translation algorithm on the WSE cluster.
 The listing for the core functions in the 5-point heat equation code is shown in Table~\ref{tab:he5-code}.
 The different equations differ in their variable counts and arithmetic intensities.
 By varying the types of loads we are better able to characterize performance.